huggingface/hub-docs/docs/hub/datasets-audio.md

 ---

-Additional information about your images - such as captions or bounding boxes for object detection - is automatically loaded as long as you include this information in a metadata file (`metadata.csv`/`metadata.jsonl`).
+Additional information about your audio files - such as transcriptions - is automatically loaded as long as you include this information in a metadata file (`metadata.csv`/`metadata.jsonl`).

-Alternatively, images can be in Parquet files or in TAR archives following the [WebDataset](https://github.com/webdataset/webdataset) format.
+Alternatively, audio files can be in Parquet files or in TAR archives following the [WebDataset](https://github.com/webdataset/webdataset) format.

 ## Only audio files